 |Misc||Child Friendly, Pre-preparable, Serve Hot|

-- 7 Ounces mexican chorizo (about to links, discard plastic casing)
+- 7 Ounces mexican chorizo (about two sausage links, remove from plastic casing)

 - 1 large onion (chopped)